My Country, My Parents

 My Country, My Parents (我和我的父辈) is a 2021 Chinese three-part anthology drama film, consisting of four segments directed by four directors, Wu Jing, Zhang Ziyi, Xu Zheng, and Shen Teng.
 The four directors also star in their own stories, each covering a different genre and taking place in different periods from the Second Sino-Japanese War in 1942 to a futuristic world in 2050.
 The film became the third installment in a series that celebrates the founding of the People's Republic of China on 1 October 1949, with two prequels, My People, My Country and My People, My Homeland, released in 2019 and 2020, respectively.
 The film was released in China on September 30, 2021, to commemorate the 72nd anniversary of the establishment of the People's Republic of China.

+Plot

+The film illustrates a concept of bloodline and spiritual inheritance, with four sections covering the War of Resistance Against Japan, the launching of China's first satellite, the making of China's first television commercial in the Reform and Opening Up era, and a humanoid from 2050 traveling back in time to 2021.